joshrdavis/match/README.md

 The MIT License (MIT)

-Copyright (c) 2013 Meteor Development Group and Josh Ryan Davis
+Copyright (c) 2013 Meteor Development Group and Josh-Ryan Davis

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in